The 5 Points of Sail: Discover the Sailboat’s Angles to The Wind

 As you continue past 135 degrees, you’ll see that the apparent wind speed decreases until you sail dead downwind.
 You’ll also notice that when you bear away from a broad reach, the mainsail will start blocking the wind to the headsail, and you will struggle to make it stand up.

-Closing the circle
+Closing the circle of sailing points

 When continuing around the running point, a gybe will put you over on a broad reach again on the opposite tack, and you can continue through the points up towards a close reach again.
-Then making a tack will complete your 360-degree circle!
+Then, making a tack will complete your 360-degree circle!
 Remember that the apparent wind increases when you get past 90 degrees from the wind.

-The parasailor is another excellent option similar to the spinnaker in terms of performance.
 You can read more about different types of sails here.

 Sailing through our points of sail – Example